Marshall McLuhan: Conversion to Catholicism

 At the University of Manitoba, McLuhan explored his conflicted relationship with religion and turned to literature to "gratify his soul's hunger for truth and beauty," later referring to this stage as agnosticism.
 While studying the trivium at Cambridge, he took the first steps toward his eventual conversion to Catholicism in 1937, founded on his reading of G. K. Chesterton.
 In 1935, he wrote to his mother:Had I not encountered Chesterton I would have remained agnostic for many years at least.
 Chesterton did not convince me of religious faith, but he prevented my despair from becoming a habit or hardening into misanthropy.
 He opened my eyes to European culture and encouraged me to know it more closely.
 He taught me the reasons for all that in me was simply blind anger and misery.At the end of March 1937, McLuhan completed what was a slow but total conversion process, when he was formally received into the Catholic Church.
 After consulting a minister, his father accepted the decision to convert.
 His mother, however, felt that his conversion would hurt his career and was inconsolable.
 McLuhan was devout throughout his life, but his religion remained a private matter.
+In his personal correspondence and private writings, he sometimes made connections between his religion and the media: for example, he compared satellite technology to the Star of Bethlehem.
 He had a lifelong interest in the number three (e.g., the trivium, the Trinity) and sometimes said that the Virgin Mary provided intellectual guidance for him.
-For the rest of his career, he taught in Catholic institutions of higher education.